neam/yii-qa-state/README.md

 Yii Extension: QaState
 ==========================

-Tools (a behavior and a console command) to track proofreading and approval progress on a field-by-field basis.
+Tools (a behavior and a console command) to track and store validation progress as well as proofreading and approval progress on a field-by-field basis.
-Used in content management systems to help track the creation and translation progress of the created content.
+Used in content management systems to aid tracking completion progress of publishing workflows such as creation, draft, review, approval, proofreading, translation etc.

 Features
 --------

  * Supplies a convenient place to store the approval and proofreading flags for attributes that are part of the content creation process
  * Methods to calculate and read the current validation, approval and proofreading progress
- * Transparent qa state records creation
+ * Stores the current progress of any validation scenarios, so that content items can be listed/filtered based on how close/far to completion they are
  * Leverages Yii validation logic as the fundamental method of validating the fields
  * Leverages Gii code generation to provide CRUD operations to set and change flags
+ * Console command automatically creates migrations for the necessary database changes
  * (Optional) Leverages Yii extension [i18n-columns](http://www.yiiframework.com/extension/i18n-columns/) to provide individual quality assurance states for each translation language
- * Console command automatically creates migrations for the necessary database changes

 Requirements
 ------------------